Icemelon99/test_project_dailyfresh/README.md

-Study only projects, it is used for test my learning.
+Study only projects, it is used for testing my learning.
 The project name is dailyfresh.
 A E-commerce website, use Django.